LearnYouSomeComputer/Tools-For-Programming/13-Graphical-User-Interfaces-with-Qt.md

 So that's nice, right?
 A `QApplication` is an object that represents your entire application.
-Not the windows, no buttons... it's the *whole* thing.
+Not the windows, no buttons...it's the *whole* thing.

 All of those clickable things that we all love to click: those are called **widgets**.
 If you want a useful application, you can't work with just a `QApplication`.